Once enrolled, when will my first kits arrive?

 How often do I need to sample?

 Participating in the NWSS program requires submitting two kits, collected on separate days, to Biobot each week.
 Samples consist of three, 50mL conical tubes filled with influent wastewater.
-Your assigned sampling schedule (i.e. Mondays/Wednesdays or Tuesdays/Thursdays) is indicated on the kit order receipts sent to your organization’s primary contact with each order.
+Your assigned sampling schedule (i.e. Mondays/Wednesdays or Tuesdays/Thursdays) is indicated on the kit order receipt sent to your organization’s primary contact.
 Please let us know if we must change your sampling schedule by sending an email to email@example.com.

 What kind of samples are accepted?

 24-hour composite samples are preferred, however, we are able to accept grab samples on a case-by-case basis in extenuating circumstances.
 If you have any questions about sampling methods, please contact our team by emailing firstname.lastname@example.org.